ReproNim/module-dataprocessing/_episodes/06-testing.md

 ~~~

 In addition to the traditional build, that only assure the program runs,
-unit testing should be incorporate into the build process to confirm that
+unit and regressiontesting should be incorporate into the build process to confirm that
 the program behaves as we expect.
 If you're using `pytest` for your Python project, you can add `py.test` command to
 the building process.

+Building and testing should be done using various environments you want to support,
+e.g. Python 2.7 and Python 3.5.

 * Commit changes and integrate with the main code frequently

 As a developer you should try to commit at least once per day in order to keep track
 of your changes.
-You should also integrate your changes with the main code frequently.
+It is also good to integrate your changes with the main code frequently.
 By doing this, you can find out if there's a conflict between your work
 and other developers work.
 If the main branch is automatically build and tested,